fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 groups &mdash; platform network, storage network, and cloud network.
 In the following sections, we will discuss the network design to support **Platform** hardware and services.
-We will follow these steps to help user understand the design and highlight considerations we recommend to take in implementation:
+We will follow these steps to help the user understand the design and highlight considerations we recommend to take in implementation:

-1. Define logical networks by its function: this defines the purpose of this network, thus clarifying its characteristics such as load, latency, space, etc..
+1. Define logical networks by their function: this defines the purpose of this network, thus clarifying its characteristics such as load, latency, space, etc..
 2. Assign VLAN to logical networks: in theory, each logical network is assigned a unique VLAN schema.
 4. Map network/VLANs to server's network interface: this defines how server side interfaces will be configured to support these networks.